cloud-hypervisor/cloud-hypervisor/docs/iommu.md

 enabled.
 But the effect is different with what the aforementioned test showed.

 When ACPI is disabled, virtual IOMMU is supported through Flattened Device Tree (FDT).
-In this case, the guest kernel can not tell which device should be IOMMU-attached and which should not.
+In this case, the guest kernel cannot tell which device should be IOMMU-attached and which should not.
 No matter how many devices you attached to the virtual IOMMU by setting `iommu=on` option, all the devices on the PCI bus will be attached to the virtual IOMMU (except the IOMMU itself).
 Each of the